mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Ianic, like most desert worlds, is not an endless sea of dunes.
 There are plenty of such regions but in between are mountains, rocky badlands and areas of semi–desert where there is just enough water to support life.
-There are even a couple of very small ‘seas’ which would be lakes on any other world.
+There are even a couple of very small 'seas' which would be lakes on any other world.
 Oases are not uncommon where underground water reserves well up close to the surface.